olus2000/YSL-Forth/glossary.rst

     Set the value in memory at *addr* to *x*.
 Negative addresses can be memory mapped.
 Some portions of memory are read-only and writing them is ignored.

+``!+`` : ( x addr -- ) : YSL
+    Add the value of *x* to memory at *addr*.

 ``,`` : ( n -- ) : standard
     Append *n* to the main memory block.

+``next-tmp-buffer`` : ( -- addr ) : YSL
+    Push the addres of the next tmp buffer.
+Its previous contents are invalidated, and the buffer can serve as a random access storage for local purposes.
+It can be invalidated by use of tmp buffer words.

 --------------------------------------------------------------------------------